yacy/yacy_search_server/docs/FocusedAutocrawlerProfilesPR.md

 Relevance feedback, automatic weight learning, and cross-peer focused-search routing remain future extensions.
 The initial policy engine is deterministic and rule-based so profiles can be validated, exported, shared, and reproduced.

+## Validation

+- `ant focused-test` passes, including a concurrency regression test asserting bulk frontier scans complete while the store monitor is held by another thread.
+- The Docker builder compiles the fork successfully.
+- The deployed smoke check confirmed the existing queue state reopened, search returned HTTP 200, the resource guard remained clear, and no crawler threads were waiting on the focused frontier-store monitor.
+A 12–24-hour operational soak has not yet completed and is not claimed here.